One doable next step

-Best for parents who want one trustworthy place to check milestones, collect concerns, and practice speech-friendly routines at home while waiting for or working alongside therapy.
+Best for parents who want one trustworthy place to check milestones, collect concerns, and practice realistic routines at home while waiting for or working alongside therapy.

 Parents usually do not need more content.
 They need a smarter sequence: understand the stage, spot red flags, practice one routine, and know when to escalate.